 Made from maize starch, this clear white liquid is also known as liquid glucose, glucose syrup, or corn syrup.
 It normally comes in thick, viscous liquid form, but is sometimes available semi-solid or powdered.
 It is commercially manufactured by heating starch with various acids, which produces significant amounts of dextrin.
 It is less sweet than ordinary sugar.

-More recipes using glucose
+More glucose recipes

 Glucose is available from most supermarkets’ baking sections.